Community Engagement Certificate

 The purpose of this class is to provide students with practical knowledge, values, and especially skills in dialogue practice.
 Dialogue is an integrated and culturally sensitive approach to relationship and community building that can help people both understand and bridge the differences that divide us, strengthen communities, and collaborate to effectively address the issues that challenge us today.

-Inclusive dialogue is a communication strategy that fosters relationship-building, community engagement, the celebration of difference, and social justice.
+community engagement, the celebration of difference, and social justice.
 Practicing

 facilitate dialogue.